 Line This column indicates the number of the line processed in order of appearance on the screen.
 Status This column shows the status on / of the tunnel.
 When a tunnel is created, it is enabled by default.
 Click twice to disable it.
 Name A name can be given to this IPsec rule so that it will be easier to look for events that involve this rule in logs.
 Local network Select the host, host group, network or network group that will be accessible via the IPsec VPN tunnel, from the drop-down list of objects.
 Peer Configuration of the peer, which can be viewed in the tab of the same name in the IPsec VPN module.
 Remote network Select from the drop-down list of objects, the host, host group, network or network group accessible through the IPsec tunnel with the peer.
-Protocol This option makes it possible to restrict the setup of IPsec tunnels to traffic based on specific protocols: • TCP • UDP • ICMP • GRE • All Encryption profile This option allows selecting the protection model associated with your VPN policy, from 3 preconfigured profiles: StrongEncryption, GoodEncryption and Mobile.
+Protocol This option makes it possible to restrict the setup of IPsec tunnels to traffic based on specific protocols: TCP UDP ICMP GRE All Encryption profile This option allows selecting the protection model associated with your VPN policy, from 3 preconfigured profiles: StrongEncryption, GoodEncryption and Mobile.
 Other profiles can be created or modified in the tab \mathcal{E} ncryption profiles.
-Comments Description given of the VPN policy.